arkadiraf/OpenScad-Designs/README.md

   with purge volumes.
 Open it and slice.
 - Print upright without supports.
 All seven holders pass the house rules: no more than 0.5 % of the surface past 60° above the first centimetre, and nothing that starts in mid-air.
-- The Grand Chaotic Tree is 319 mm tall and 27 cm across its roots.
-Of the listed printers only the H2C, H2D, H2D Pro and H2S have room for it.
+- Height: the Wild (266 mm) and Grand (319 mm) Chaotic Trees need an H2-series printer (H2C, H2D,
+  H2D Pro or H2S).
+The other five are 250 mm or under and fit every printer in the list.
 - For another Bambu printer: `python tools/bambu_3mf.py <file>.3mf --printer X1C`
   (`--list-printers` shows all ten).
 - For a different glass, change `glass_d` and `glass_h` in the Customizer, then rebuild (below).